 How does overhead protection work, and how to use it?
 The way this method works is by trapping radiation that emanates from both the tree and the soil below the tree.
 At night, the tree and soil are releasing a certain amount of heat into the air, and if you can block that radiation you can keep the temperature around the tree higher than it otherwise would be.

 Higher by how many degrees?
 I’ve read estimates of 4-8 degrees.
 It seems to depend on the materials used.
 Regardless, even if it’s only two degrees higher, a young tree kept at 31 compared to 29 can mean the difference between no damage and all leaves lost.

 (See an article from 1951 by Don Gustafson called “Frost Protection of Young Avocado Trees,” showing growers in Orange County using burlap covers.)

 Will you trap even more heat by wrapping the sides too?
 Sure thing.
 It’s like the difference between sleeping under a mere tarp and sleeping in an enclosed tent.

-The above photo shows a young avocado tree wrapped in Reflectix bubble insulation (see it on Amazon here).
+The above photo shows a young avocado tree wrapped in Reflectix bubble insulation.
 I happen to have some of this material on hand so I’ve used it to protect trees in winters past.